dominicpalmer/dominicpalmer.org/README.md

 You won't find any React components here, but the snappiness and lack of re-rendering when clicking through the site on modern browsers might have some assume otherwise. :tornado:

 ## Design
 The site is backed by Jekyll, a static site generator.
-Although static site generation is often aimed at translation of markdown into HTML, I structured all page content with HTML.
+Although static site generation is often aimed at translation of markdown into HTML, I structured all page content with HTML from the outset.
 Styling is then through SCSS, with a theme switcher I implemented in plain JavaScript.

 To implement syntax highlighting of code blocks, I made use of an awesome framework called <a href="https://highlightjs.org/">highlight.js</a>.
 The syntax highlighting colour theme used site-wide is <a href="https://github.com/morhetz/gruvbo">gruvbox</a>.